 11. Describe the unit command climate and Soldier morale.
 Has it changed or evolved since you have been in Theater?
 (Identifies Soldier's perception of the chain of command and Soldier attitude.
 Does the Soldier feel supported?
 Do Soldiers feel the Command cares?
 Are they getting clear guidance?)
-1 AR 600--20 • 13 May 2002 1-5.
+1 AR 600-20 • 13 May 2002 1-5.
 Command, b.
 Elements of command. c.
 The commander is responsible for establishing leadership climate of the unit and developing disciplined and cohesive units.
-This sets the parameters within which command.
+This sets the parameters within which command will be exercised and, therefore, sets the tone for social and duty relationships within the command.
 (1) Commanders and other leaders committed to the professional Army ethic promote a positive environment.
 If leaders show loyalty to their soldiers, the Army, and the Nation, they earn the loyalty of their soldiers.
 If leaders consider their soldiers' needs and care for their well-being, and if they demonstrate genuine concern, these leaders build a positive command climate.
 (2) Duty is obedient and disciplined performance.
 Soldiers with a sense of duty accomplish tasks given them, seize opportunities for self-improvement, and accept responsibility from their superiors.
 Soldiers, leader and led alike, work together to accomplish the mission rather than feed their self-interest.